 By Sara B. Hansen

-Many people fail to recognized dog cold weather dangers.
+Many people fail to recognize dog cold weather dangers.

 The recent cold snap in the U.S. has brought disturbing reports of dogs that have frozen to death when careless owners left them outside for too long.

 Even the hardiest of dogs needs to be protected when the temperature drops.
 Some people mistakenly think a dog’s coat will provide adequate protection, but once the temperature drops under 30 degrees, dogs, like people, can experience hypothermia if left out in the cold for too long.

 Bottom line: If it’s too cold for you, it’s probably too cold for your dog.

 Prevent dog cold weather dangers with these tips:

 Alternating between your toasty cozy home and the chilly outdoors can make your dog’s skin dry.
 Consider adding a supplement with fish oil to help prevent your dog’s skin from getting dry and flaky.